 Food is an integral part of French culture; meal times are observed rigidly and lunchtime is sacred.
 The ceremony surrounding food even extends to the humble picnic.
 In most villages you will find a small picnic area or plan d’eau a quiet spot by a pond or lake, the perfect lunch spot for a cycle tourist, and passers-by will often offer a cheery “bon appétit” if they see you tucking into your sandwich.

-You don’t need to carry vast amounts of food supplies, many villages have a boulangerie so you will never be far from a warm, fresh baguette, although you should be wary of Sunday closing hours – ensure you purchase a few extras on Saturday.
+You don’t need to carry vast amounts of food supplies when cycling in France; many villages have a boulangerie so you will never be far from a warm, fresh baguette, although you should be wary of Sunday closing hours – ensure you purchase a few extras on Saturday.
 In rural communities you may find a place de multi-services – a concentration of all essential village services including a dépôt de pain.

 When eating out don’t be shy about ordering the menu du jour.
 It is often the cheapest option and, most importantly, it’s the freshest as it is prepared each day with whatever is on offer at the local market at the time.
 It will give you a good taste for regional specialties and what produce is in season.
 To complement your food try ordering wine by the pichet (250cl or 500cl jugs); it will be the basic vin de table (house wine) but is usually a good locally produced tipple and is the perfect size for when an afternoon of pedalling suggests a whole bottle would be unwise.